ctg-lund/ctg-sc-rna-10x/README.md

 - `Sample_Project` : Project ID.
 E.g. 2021_033, 2021_192.
 - `Sample_Species` : Only 'human'/'mouse'/'custom' are accepted.
 If species is not human or mouse, set 'custom'.
 This custom reference genome has to be specified in the nextflow config file.
 See below how to edit the config file.
 - `nuclei` : Set to 'y' if the sample is nuclei, otherwise 'n'.
+- `Lane` : Only needed to add if you actually sequence the project on a specific lane.
+Else, this column can be omitted.
 ```

 ### Samplesheet template (.csv)